 What is the Competency Needed to Manage a BCM Program?

-For those who are experience and are seeking to progress in your career, it is timely that you review and develop your learning road map that will accelerate both your knowledge, skill set and most important, your career.
+For those who are experienced and are seeking to progress in their career, it is time that you review and develop your learning road map that will accelerate both your knowledge, skillset and most importantly, your career.

 Here are some of the related courses to be considered.
 Take stock by reviewing "What is My BCM Competency Level?".
-It is essential for you to know where you are "Know-Do-Manage"and where you aspire to reach or is required by the current BCM role.
+It is essential for you to know where you are "Know-Do-Manage" and where you aspire to reach or are required by the current BCM role.

 So What Exactly Is Your BCM Role?

-For those who are experience and are seeking to progress in your career, it is timely that you review and develop your learning road map that will accelerate both your knowledge, skill set and most important, your career.
+For those who are experienced and are seeking to progress in their career, it is time that you review and develop your learning road map that will accelerate both your knowledge, skillset and most importantly, your career.
 However, if you are already the BCM Manager, what are the other roles within the BCM organisation?
-So find our the respective roles in "Business Continuity Management: What is My Role?"
+So find out the respective roles in "Business Continuity Management: What is My Role?"

 Here are some of the four key and related roles to be considered: